My name is John L. Sanders and Nature Awareness and Outdoor Science Education are my passions.

-In 2002, I began my tenure as a Naturalist with the Kern Environmental Education Program (Camp KEEP), in Cambria, California.
-Our staff designed and immplemented science curriculum to meet California State Science Standards, our lesons cover both life science and earth science topics including photosynthesis, plant/animal adaptations, food webs, resource allocation, wind and waves, tides, plate tectonics, topography, intertidal ecology, estuary ecology, animal behavior, and astronomy.
+I began teaching Outdoor Science classes in 2002, when I was hired as a Naturalist with the Kern Environmental Education Program (Camp KEEP) in Cambria, California.
+Our science curriculum covers both life science and earth science topics including photosynthesis, plant/animal adaptations, food webs, resource allocation, wind and waves, tides, plate tectonics, topography, intertidal ecology, estuary ecology, animal behavior, and astronomy.